 The Patent System

-The patent system is based on the principle that, as a matter of public policy, it is desirable to encourage the making and exploitation of inventions.
-The system provides a bargain between the government and the inventor.
-The inventor is required to make a full disclosure of the invention to a government patent office.
-The disclosure must be sufficient to enable other skilled workers to practice the invention and is eventually made available to the public.
-In exchange, the inventor is given the right to exclude others from practicing the invention for a fixed term.
+The patent system is based on the principle that, as a matter of public policy, it is desirable to encourage the disclosure and dissemination of advances in science and industry.
+To that end, the patent system relies on a bargain between the inventor and the public.
+The inventor is required to make a full disclosure of the invention in the form of a patent application which is submitted to a government patent office and which defines the scope of the monopoly sought.
+The disclosure must be sufficient to enable other workers skilled in the same technological area to practice the invention.
+In exchange, the inventor is granted a time-limited monopoly on the making, using, or selling of the invention as set out in the claims of the patent.
+The claims are statements at the end of the patent description which describe the unique aspects of the invention and which define the scope of the monopoly provided by the patent.

 What is a Patent?

-A patent can be characterized as a negative right, in that it gives that inventor or patent owner the right to exclude others from making, using or selling the invention - it does not necessarily give the patent owner the right to make the invention.
-For example, where an invention is an improvement on some existing technology, for which one or more patents are still in force, the owner of an improvement patent may require permission (such as a license agreement) from the owner of an earlier patent in order to work the invention.
-Furthermore, patent owners are responsible for enforcing their own patent rights such as by launching legal proceedings against a competitor who is thought to be infringing their patent.
+A patent can be characterized as a negative right, in that it gives the patent owner the right to exclude others from making, using or selling anything falling within the scope of the claimed invention; it does not necessarily give the patent owner the right to make the invention.
+For example, where an invention is an improvement on some existing technology, for which one or more earlier patents are still in force, the owner of an improvement patent may require permission (such as a license agreement) from the owner of an earlier patent to commercialize the invention if the invention falls within the scope of the claims of the earlier patent.

-Generally, a patent is granted under the law of each country, and hence a patent is only effective in the relevant territory.
+To obtain a patent it is necessary to first file a patent application that will be examined by a national or regional patent office.
+Patent applications must be filed or registered in each country where patent protection is desired.
 The patent term will be governed by national law, which for many countries is 20 years calculated from the filing date.

 Why Obtain a Patent?

-To be patentable, an invention must be of a technical nature and be considered patentable subject matter by the governing law.
-For example, in Canada, the definition of an invention includes any new and useful method, use, process, machine, manufacture, or composition of matter or improvement thereof.
-If the invention is embodied in some piece of equipment or apparatus, it will generally be considered to be patentable subject matter.
-Similarly, processes or methods (e.g., chemical processes or methods of molding articles), will be considered to be patentable subject matter.
-However, ideas or creations that do not have practical application, or which are purely artistic, will not be considered to be patentable.
-For example, pure scientific principles, abstract theorems, or works of art are not considered patentable subject matter.
+In Canada and the United States, inventions are defined by reference to specific categories such as any new and useful method, use, process, machine, manufacture, or composition of matter or improvement thereof.
+If the invention is embodied in equipment or apparatus, it will generally be patent-eligible subject-matter although special circumstances apply for software-based inventions.
+Similarly, processes or methods (e.g., chemical processes or methods of moulding articles), are generally considered to be patent-eligible subject-matter.
+However, ideas or creations that do not have practical application, or which are purely artistic, will not be considered patent-eligible.
+Pure scientific principles, abstract theorems, or works of art are also excluded from patentability.

 Novelty and Inventiveness